paiqo/Databricks-VSCode/README.md

 ![Databricks-VSCode](/images/Databricks-VSCode.jpg?raw=true "Databricks-VSCode")

 This is a Visual Studio Code extension that allows you to work with Databricks locally from VSCode in an efficient way, having everything you need integrated into VS Code - see [Features](#features).
-It allows you to manage and execute your notebooks, start/stop clusters, execute jobs and much more!
+It allows you to execute your notebooks, start/stop clusters, execute jobs and much more!

 The extensions can be downloaded from the official Visual Studio Code extension gallery: [Databricks VSCode](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode)